Studies in Linguistics: Structure of Sign Languages (ENGL 5377)

 Texas Tech University

-Overview of all Texas Tech student evaluation scores: [CSV]
+Overview of all Texas Tech student evaluation scores: [PDF]

 Representative student comments from all Texas Tech courses: [PDF]